Skip to main content

 Inside a Claude Code session (these are Claude Code slash commands, not shell commands), add the marketplace, then install the plugin from it:

 The first command registers SagaPeak/artifacta-mcp as a plugin marketplace (marketplace ID artifacta).
-The second installs the artifacta plugin from that marketplace, which wires up the hosted MCP server (https://mcp.artifacta.io/mcp) and the persisting-outputs skill in one step — no manual .mcp.json edits.
+The second installs the artifacta plugin from that marketplace, which wires up the hosted MCP server (https://mcp.artifacta.io/mcp) and both skills in one step — no manual .mcp.json edits.

 What you get